KristoferMar/React-Guide/README.md

   div> : null
  }

- Make let the state handle the boolean for if we show content or not.
+ Make the state handle the boolean for if we show content or not.